-Michiko Ashizawa mainly researching M&As for corporate restructuring and serving as an associate professor at a graduate school.
+Name Reason for nomination Michiko Ashizawa Ms. Michiko Ashizawa has an abundance of experience, including business experience as a certified public accountant at an audit firm and engaging in revitalization projects of major companies at Industrial Revitalization Corporation of Japan.
+She also possesses expertise in all aspects of business administration, mainly researching M&As for corporate restructuring and serving as an associate professor at a graduate school.
 NESIC believes she will play an appropriate role in matters such as giving advice and providing supervision related to managing NESIC, particularly from the perspectives of global strategy and growth strategy by drawing on her knowledge and experience, and therefore NESIC has appointed her as an outside director.
-Mr. Mamoru Yoshida has led various businesses, including overseas business, and served as technology officer and corporate auditor at a major electrical appliance manufacturer.
-In addition to excellent management skills and strategy building ability, he possesses extensive insight and experience particularly in technol-Mamoru Yoshida ogy management and corporate governance.
+Mamoru Yoshida Mr. Mamoru Yoshida has led various businesses, including overseas business, and served as technology officer and corporate auditor at a major electrical appliance manufacturer.
+In addition to excellent management skills and strategy building ability, he possesses extensive insight and experience particularly in technology management and corporate governance.
 NESIC believes he will play an appropriate role in matters such as giving advice and providing supervision related to managing NESIC, particularly from the perspectives of corporate strategy and governance by drawing on his knowledge and experience, and therefore NESIC has appointed him as an outside director.
-Ms. Mikiko Morimoto, after gaining experience at private companies such as a private thinktank in macroeconomic research and analysis, management of investment funds, and consulting in areas such as corporate and organizational sustainability promotion and ESG response, established a consulting company that pro-Mikiko Morimoto vides comprehensive support for sustainability management, at which she serves as CEO.
+Mikiko Morimoto Ms. Mikiko Morimoto, after gaining experience at private companies such as a private thinktank in macroeco- nomic research and analysis, management of investment funds, and consulting in areas such as corporate and organizational sustainability promotion and ESG response, established a consulting company that pro- vides comprehensive support for sustainability management, at which she serves as CEO.
 NESIC believes she will play an appropriate role in matters such as giving advice and providing supervision related to managing NESIC, particularly from the perspective of sustainability by drawing on her knowledge and experience, and therefore NESIC has appointed her as an outside director.
-Ms. Akiko Isohata has specialized knowledge of the Companies Act and corporate governance, and the like, and has a wealth of experience as a lawyer in the field of general corporate legal affairs.
-NESIC believes she Akiko Isohata will audit the legitimacy of its business operations from a fair and objective standpoint by making use of her knowledge and experience, and she has been appointed for these reasons.

-appointed for these reasons.

-Mr. Koji Inagaki has been engaged in audit work for many years at an audit firm as a certified public accountant, has deep knowledge of finance and accounting, and in addition, has gained a wealth of experience in management, including overseas operations and promotion of innovation by using digital technology, as deputy CEO of an audit firm.
-NESIC believes he will be capable of auditing the legitimacy of its business operations from a fair and objective standpoint by making use of his knowledge and experience, and he has been
+Akiko Isohata Ms. Akiko Isohata has specialized knowledge of the Companies Act and corporate governance, and the like, and has a wealth of experience as a lawyer in the field of general corporate legal affairs.
+NESIC believes she will audit the legitimacy of its business operations from a fair and objective standpoint by making use of her knowledge and experience, and she has been appointed for these reasons.
+Koji Inagaki Mr. Koji Inagaki has been engaged in audit work for many years at an audit firm as a certified public accountant, has deep knowledge of finance and accounting, and in addition, has gained a wealth of experience in management, including overseas operations and promotion of innovation by using digital technology, as deputy CEO of an audit firm.
+NESIC believes he will be capable of auditing the legitimacy of its business operations from a fair and objective standpoint by making use of his knowledge and experience, and he has been appointed for these reasons.